Apple iPad Air (2019) full review

 - iPad Pro 11in: 247.6 x 178.5 x 5.9mm; 468g/468g

 A less immediately obvious change from the 9.7in iPad - but one we're very happy to report - is the restoration of the laminated screen.
 For cost reasons the 2017 and 2018 iPad 9.7in models both have unlaminated screens, which bend inwards very slightly when pressed and feel a bit cheap.
 That isn't an issue here.

 The antenna unit on the cellular model now matches the colour of the rest of the back, rather than being a cheap-looking matt black as on the 2018 iPad.
 And Apple has included a Pro-style Smart Connector for the Smart Keyboard.

 We find the Smart Keyboard quite hard to type on at this size (the 12.9in version is much more comfortable) but it's still a quantum leap forward from onscreen typing and a big benefit for business types on the go - especially considering how much cheaper this device is than the Pro models you previously had to buy to get a Smart Connector.

 But other than the changes outlined above, and a couple of seemingly inconsequential tweaks to the position of ports and buttons, the Air follows the same design as the iPad 9.7in.
 To be clear, that's not a bad thing!
 It's a beautiful and practical design that looks brilliant and feels great in the hand (and, because you get the curved under-edges rather than the newer squared-off design, it's actually easier to pick up than the Pro).

 And you get a headphone port, which is something Pro owners have to manage without.
-We've also compared the new Air with the older iPad Pro from 2017.

 As is standard for iPads currently, the Air comes in silver, gold and Space Grey.
 We tested a Space Grey unit, but would always vote for gold given the choice.